 Despite having imagined being face to face with a whale shark many times the reality proved more shocking than we anticipated.
 A few expletives were shouted through our snorkels until we got used to being sandwiched between two of these massive creatures as they cruised along near the surface with their five-foot-wide mouths open, filtering food in a kind of grazing frenzy.

 They didn’t seem to mind our presence, but they also didn’t make many concessions to us.
 Intent on feeding, they swam wherever the food was.
 If a snorkeler was also there, well then he or she should really watch out.
 Many whale sharks came close enough for us to feel the swoosh of their meter-long tails as they passed.

-Get a feel for it in our video below and do not miss seeing Eric get totally blind-sided by a whale shark at one minute and 22 seconds into this footage.
+Get a feel for it in our video below and do not miss seeing Eric get totally blind-sided by a whale shark at 1:22 into the footage.

 Adding to the adrenaline was the fact that there was only about 20 feet (six meters) of visibility in the water which was all clouded up with the krill the whale sharks had come to gorge on.
 Many times a whale shark would be rising silently through the murky water below us and we would have no idea it was there until it was practically right under us.

 Whale sharks: controversial contact